baselime/docs/sending-data/vercel.md

 Install the integration for free on the [Vercel marketplace](https://vercel.com/integrations/baselime) and start observing your Vercel apps in minutes.

+!!!
+If you deploy Next.js applications on Vercel, instrument your applications with [OpenTelemetry for Next.js](./opentelemetry/next.js.md) to enable distributed tracing in addition to logs.
+!!!

 ### How it works